fxcoudert/zeolite_databases/README.md

 # Databases of zeolitic structures

 The goal of this repository is to serve as stable hosting (mirror) for some existing databases of zeolitic structures, created by colleagues, whose websites have recently become unreachable.
-I am
+I am trying to host them here, in a stable version, to allow others to use them and reproduce previous work on the topic.

+I do not own any rights to these structures, but as their authors originally shared them publicly, I believe it is the right thing to do.
+They were, in most cases, published without explicit licences attached to them.

 ## Michael Deem's databases